smilingrumia/pixiv-extraction/README.md

 # pixiv-extraction

-Quick and lossless download automation script in python3
+Quick and lossless(bug finded.. will be fixed) download automation script in python3
 For Pixiv images and Ugoira(Pixiv's animated image)

 !Currently are developed and tested only in Linux!